How to use 'e' in Python

 - The

-math.exp()function is faster because it's highly optimized for one specific job—calculatingeto a power. - While
+math.exp()function is consistently faster because it's specifically optimized for exponential calculations involving Euler's number. - While

 Move faster with Replit